AlexsLemonade/OpenPBTA-analysis/CONTRIBUTING.md

 Implementing an analysis will often require more than one notebook or script to be added to the repository.
 It is best to submit _multiple pull requests_ for these analyses rather than a single, large pull request when an analysis is completed.
 This facilitates scientific discussion and reduces the burden on reviewers (see [Peer review](#peer-review)).

+The recommended size of a pull request is less than 400 lnes of code.
+If your pull request contains more than 400 lines of code, it is recommended to break the pull request into multiple smaller stacked pull requests, which could be implemented with the instructions in the [Creating stacked pull requests](creating-stacked-pull-requests) section.

 As the author of a pull request, consider what reviewers who have not been working on the analysis need to know to perform an effective review.
 We've put together a [pull request template](https://github.com/PediatricOpenTargets/OpenPedCan-analysis/blob/dev/.github/PULL_REQUEST_TEMPLATE.md) to help.